CryptoFraudDetection/c5-project-proposal/main.typ

 Best case would be applying k-fold cross-validation (likely k=5 or 10).

 == Model Comparison
-I will compare the models using the above metrics, with special attention to:
+I will compare the models using the above metrics, with special note to:
 - Graph-based models vs. Traditional ML or DL models
 - All models vs. Baseline